veeso/termscp/README.md

 ## Installation 🛠

-If you're considering to install TermSCP I want to thank you 💜 !
-I hope you will enjoy TermSCP!
+If you're considering to install termscp I want to thank you 💜 !
+I hope you will enjoy termscp!
 If you want to contribute to this project, don't forget to check out our contribute guide.
 [Read More](CONTRIBUTING.md)

 ### Cargo 🦀